santoshraiii/posture-detection/README.md

 Contributions are welcome!
 To contribute to this project, follow these steps:

-1 Fork the repository
+1 Fork the repository.
-2 Create a new branch
+2 Create a new branch.
-3 Make your changes
+3 Make your changes.
-4 Submit a pull request
+4 Submit a pull request.
-- For major changes, please open an issue first to discuss the proposed changes
+- For major changes, please open an issue first to discuss the proposed changes.

   ## Contact